In the Garden Blog

 - Smaller root balls and container-grown plants require more frequent watering.

 - Do not overwater your plants.
-You will not over water with a one-time soaking.
-You overwater when you water too often, and the soils stay consistently wet causing the roots not to breathe and root-rot sets in.
+You will not overwater with a one-time soaking.
+You overwater when you water too often, and the soils stay consistently wet causing the roots not to breathe and root rot sets in.
+Let your plants dry a bit between waterings to allow the soil and roots to breathe.
+SOAK, let them get close to dry.
+SOAK, is generally the best practice when watering.

 WHY ARE YOUR PLANTS GETTING TOO DRY?